 The 5 Best Ways To Make $1 Million Dollars

 So, how do you earn a million dollars?
 There are any number of methods.
-But most of them boil down to one of five things:
+Here are the five most common ways to make your first $1 million dollars:

 Start A Business